cpea2506/XcodeOneMonokai/README.md

 ## Feedback

 If you are facing any error that make installation fail.
-Please feel free to give me a feedback issues.
+Please feel free to give me a feedback issue.
 Thank you!